Governing Body Self-Evaluation: Simple to complete, collate, and use to plan

 - The GB wants to identify very specific skills gaps.

+Some governing boards need something that is focused and quick.
+Something that takes the temperature of where we are and then looks to the future.
 Our governing body audit tool does just that: a short audit of strengths and areas for development.

 At-a-Glance: Governing Body Self-Evaluation